 What We Do

 MCCF receives charitable gifts, manages charitable assets, and makes charitable grants.
-Currently, the Foundation administers $7.8+ million dollars in over 50 named endowment funds contributed or bequeathed by individuals, corporations, foundations, and other sources.
+Currently, the Foundation administers $10 million dollars in over 55 endowment funds contributed or bequeathed by individuals, corporations, foundations, and other sources.
 These funds are invested to grow and sustain the long-term charitable goals of our donors.
-Income from these funds allows MCCF to make impactful grants and scholarships, totaling over $1.85 million dollars to date, which supports numerous nonprofits and students at the local level.
+Income from these funds allows MCCF to make impactful grants and scholarships, totaling over $2.266 million dollars to date, which supports numerous nonprofits, students at the local level and long term disaster recovery grant for local residents.
 Matching community resources with community needs is our ultimate goal.

 How We Do It

 MCCF’s funds are professionally managed by Woodlands Securities Corporation and Woodlands Asset Management, Inc. who provide a balance of consistent growth with minimal risk.
 The Foundation Board’s Investment Committee sets policy, asset allocation ranges and meets regularly with our advisors to ensure the assets are protected while earning our income goals.
 Investment revenue is distributed annually through grants to nonprofit agencies working in the county and educational scholarships to local students.

 Grants are awarded in a manner consistent with donors’ specific and general interests.
 A distribution committee, made up of community volunteers, is given the responsibility of maximizing social return when distributing the investment revenue.
 As a philanthropic partner, MCCF provides the stewardship, flexibility, and guidance to help donors support projects dearest to their hearts.
 This constructive grantmaking strengthens local nonprofits by helping them achieve their missions and ensures donors receive the most from their philanthropy.